-Among studies in English-speaking populations, sample sizes ranged from 60^{165} to $11,383^{172}$ subjects.
-Most studies evaluated outcomes measuring language delay with or without speech delay; speech and language outcome domains included expressive and receptive language and vocabulary, number of words, early language and communication difficulty, stuttering, and parental report of speech and language impairment.
-Male sex was a significant risk factor in 11 of the 14 studies examining it.
-83,167,173-181 Only in one large cohort study of children 5 years of age in Britain did male sex decrease the probability of both specific language impairment and nonspecific language impairment.
-46 In these multivariate analyses, proximal factors such as overcrowding, the child being in preschool, and the parent being a poor reader were found to be significant risk factors for poorer outcomes.
-Family history of speech and language impairment was also a consistent risk factor, significantly associated with delay in 7 of 9 studies.
-166,168,173,175, ^{176,178,182} However, family history was generally measured by self-report and described nonspecifically as members who were late talking or had language disorders and speech problems.
-Family history was not found to be a risk factor for stuttering onset in one cohort, measured at 3 and 4 years of age.
-177,181 Parental education had an inconsistent association with speech and language delay.
-Nine of 15 studies reported a significant association between lower parental education level (either mother or father) and speech and/or language delay.
-46,167,168,172,173, 179,182,183 The study of risk factors related to stuttering onset found that stuttering was associated with the mother having a higher level of education. ^{177,181} Other risk factors identified in 2 or more studies among English-speaking populations included lower socioeconomic status, earlier identified speech and language delays, poorer parenting practices, greater parental stress, and poorer maternal mental health.
-Minority race was significant in 2 of the 5 studies that examined
+Among studies in English-speaking populations, sample sizes ranged from 60^{165} to 11,383172 subjects.
+Most studies evaluated outcomes measuring language delay with or without speech delay.
+Speech and language outcome domains included expressive and receptive language and vocabulary, number of words, early language and communication difficulty, stuttering, and parental report of speech and language impairment.
+Male sex was a significant risk factor in 11 of the 14 studies examining it.^{83,167,173-181} Only one large cohort study of children age 5 years in Britain reported that male sex decreased the probability of both SLI and nonspecific language impairment.46 In these multivariate analyses, proximal factors such as family overcrowding, the child being in preschool, and the parent being a poor reader were found to be significant risk factors for poorer outcomes.
+Family history of speech and language impairment was also a consistent risk factor, significantly associated with delay in seven of nine studies.^{166,168,173,175,176,178,182} However, family history was generally measured by self-report and described nonspecifically (i.e., family members who were late talkers or had language disorders and speech problems).
+Family history was not found to be a risk factor for stuttering onset in one cohort that measured outcomes at ages 3 and 4 years.^{177,181} Parental education had an inconsistent association with speech and language delay.
+Nine of 15 studies reported a significant association between lower parental education level (either mother or father) and speech and/or language delay.^{46,167,168,172,173, 179,182,183} The study of risk factors related to stuttering onset found that stuttering was associated with the mother having a higher level of education.^{177,181} Other risk factors identified in two or more studies among English-speaking populations included lower socioeconomic status, earlier identified speech and language delays, poorer parenting practices, greater parental stress, and poorer maternal mental health.
+Minority race was significant in two of the five studies that examined it.^{180,184}

-Four studies examining speech and language delay in preterm birth cohorts, measured at between ages 18 months and 4 years of age; studies mostly examined nonoverlapping sets of risk factors.
-83,180,184,185 However, two of the studies found that males were at higher risk for poor outcomes.
-83,180 Perinatal risk factors were inconsistently measured across other cohorts and included prematurity, low birth weight, born late in the family birth order, less breastfeeding, alcohol consumption during pregnancy, and younger maternal age at birth.
-Perinatal factors determined to be risk factors in at least one study that measured them were binge drinking, prematurity, low birth weight, and maternal age.
+Four studies examined speech and language delays in preterm birth cohorts, measured at ages 18 months to 4 years; studies mostly examined nonoverlapping sets of risk factors.^{83,180,184,185} However, two of the studies found that males were at higher risk for poor outcomes.^{83,180} Perinatal risk factors were inconsistently measured across other cohorts and included prematurity, low birth weight, being born late in the family birth order, less breastfeeding, maternal alcohol consumption during pregnancy, and younger maternal age at birth.
+Perinatal factors determined to be risk factors in at least one study that measured them were maternal binge drinking, prematurity, low birth weight, and younger maternal age.